dylan-lang/opendylan/documentation/getting-started/source/console.rst

     Portions Copyright (c) 2001-2002, Ravenbrook Ltd.
     >

-Working at the prompt within the Dylan console compiler is similar to working in the interactor in the regular Open Dylan development environment (in other words, in the interaction pane in the Debugger).
+If you've used the Open Dylan IDE on Windows, note that using ``dylan-compiler`` interactively is similar to working in the IDE's interactor.

-You can find a list of command groups by entering the command ``help`` at the command line.
+You can find a list of command groups by entering the command ``help``.
 The command groups in the console compiler are:

 +------------------+----------------------------+
 | Command Group    | Description                |